uos3/telemetry-app/README.md

 ## less-near future

-1. Integrate with PHP server.
+1. Integrate with data server.
 (Partially done)
 2. Receive new upstream data from decoder-end.
 (TBC)
 3. Be able to add timestamps to fresh data and push to db.
 (Done)